 In 2015 I started living somewhat “off-grid“.
 With no phone line I had to find an alternate way to get online.

-Since then 4G has become 5G, and speed and coverage are massively better than four years ago.
-There are now a wide range of 4G routers, hotspots and access points available, from USB battery powered dongles to top of the range next gen 5G routers with Gigabit Ethernet and 802.11ac Wi-Fi.
+Since then 4G has become 5G, and speed and coverage have improved massively over the years.
+There are now a wide range of 4G routers, hot-spots and access points available, from USB battery powered dongles to top of the range next gen 5G routers with Gigabit Ethernet and 802.11ac Wi-Fi.

 Is it worth paying extra for one the premium models, or might a cheaper model provide everything you need?

 Check out the comparison table below then read on for a buyers guide on what these features mean…

 |Huawei E5573||150/50||✗n/a||802.11n 2.4GHz|

 |TP-Link AC1200 4G+||300/50||1000 x4||802.11ac|